Why Is This Place so Great?

 Awarded with 92 Michelin Star restaurants, Kyoto is ranked second in terms of having the most Michelin Stars in any city in the world, only after Tokyo.
 Visitors are bound to have extraordinary gastronomic experiences.
 Just don’t forget the small local establishments known for their seasonal confectioneries and Uji Matcha green tea treats!

-For Luxury Choose: Four Seasons Hotel Kyoto
+Luxury Hotel: Four Seasons Hotel Kyoto

 Photo of the Hotel’s Premier Room – Garden View.
 Courtesy of the Four Seasons Hotel Kyoto